M6GSN/ASL_Cloud/README.md

 note due to some limitation on github some of the following changes templates are in separate files

-first of we need to change input `cd /etc/asterisk/
+first of we need to change locations input `cd /etc/asterisk/

 then we need tp edit the iax.conf file `nano iax.conf`